OpenNebula/docs/source/advanced_administration/scalability/one_scalability.rst

 API Tuning
 ==========

 For large deployments with lots of xmlprc calls the default values for the xmlprc server are too conservative.
-The values you can modify and its meaning are explained in the :ref:`oned.conf guide <oned_conf#xml-rpc_server_configuration>` and the `xmlrpc-c library documentation <http://xmlrpc-c.sourceforge.net/doc/libxmlrpc_server_abyss.html#max_conn>`__.
+The values you can modify and its meaning are explained in the :ref:`oned.conf guide <oned_conf>` and the `xmlrpc-c library documentation <http://xmlrpc-c.sourceforge.net/doc/libxmlrpc_server_abyss.html#max_conn>`__.
 From our experience these values improve the server behaviour with a high amount of client calls:

 .. code::

     MAX_CONN = 240
     MAX_CONN_BACKLOG = 480

 Driver Tuning